 The absence of public comment on the budget, and the dual announcement of Fitzgerald's imminent departure, coupled with Campbell Elementary School Principal Deb Koniowka's plan to retire in June, headlined a newsy, but non-controversial School Committee meeting.

 While no resident addressed the board during Monday night's public hearing on Stone's preliminary $31.8 million school budget for next year, several School Committee members predicted many parents will turn out and ask questions about Stone's proposed reorganization of the school district in the coming weeks.
 Once the plan is solidified, public hearings are held on the subject.

 "You can't reorganize unless we redistrict," Stone said after the meeting.
 "To do one thing (such as adding sixth grade to Lakeview Junior High) requires a whole bunch of other things to be done.
 But I don't want to bring forth a final redistricting plan until we have finalized all the details.
 We are very well aware that that is the most concerning part for parents.
-It's potentially changing neighborhoods and changing schools.
-We want to make sure we do it right before we present it to the community."

 Once Stone presents the board with his redistricting plan, the School Committee plans to host one or more public hearings on the subject, Chairman Michael McNamara told the audience.
 Member Joe Wilkie requested Stone post his proposed reorganization plan on the district's website to make it easy for parents to download and digest in advance of the public hearings.